Smart meter data via API in Austria

 Consent comes before the data

-An authorized service provider submits a data request for a specific metering point via the EDA network.
+In the online process, an authorized service provider submits a data request for a specific metering point via the EDA network.
 The responsible grid operator validates it.
-The meter holder then confirms the consent in their grid operator's web portal.
-This step cannot be automated, because it requires a deliberate decision by the meter holder.
+The meter holder then confirms consent in the grid operator's web portal.
+This step cannot be automated because it requires a deliberate decision by the meter holder.
 Only then does data delivery begin.
+An offline process also exists, in which consent is obtained outside the portal and demonstrated to the grid operator.

 One REST API for every grid operator